Wilhelman/DD-Wrath-of-Silumgar/docs/README.md

 * [Facebook](https://www.facebook.com/Triggered-Squid-144659819538517/)

 ## About the game
-Dungeons & Dragons: Shadow over Mystara is an arcade game created and published by Capcom in 1996 and it's a sequel of Dungeons & Dragons: Tower of Doom.
-The game combines the genre of beat'em up with a lot of aspects about the role-playing.
-Brought a great innovation around the mechanics of the inventory system and habilities mechanics.
+Dungeons & Dragons: Wrath of Silumgar is a RPG with a turn-based combat.
+The game have items to equip and every character have their own abilities.

+The objective of the game is to save Allarad from Usollip, the god of war who want to get fun of chaos.

+The player will move in a map taking decisions and facing against enemies on consequence of this decision.
+The final boss will be ever the same, Silumgar.

-We're going to redesign around JRPG genre.
-Check our game design document and stay tuned: [Game  Design Document](https://github.com/Wilhelman/DD-Shadow-over-Mystara/wiki/Game-Design-Document)
+Check our game design document for more information about the game: [Game  Design Document](https://github.com/Wilhelman/DD-Shadow-over-Mystara/wiki/Game-Design-Document)

 ## Installation instructions